Skip to main content

 Elite Prosthetic Dentistry is conveniently located near Bethesda, MD.

-Patients from Bethesda typically drive Wisconsin Avenue and local streets to reach our Friendship Heights office at 4400 Jenifer Street NW, Suite 220.
+From Bethesda, patients drive south on Wisconsin Avenue or local streets to reach our Friendship Heights office at 4400 Jenifer Street NW, Suite 220, Washington DC 20015.
+Friendship Heights Metro station is two blocks away.

 Address: